christofmuc/JammerNetz/Plugin/README.md

 ```

 `build` builds the Debug VST3, matching server, and plug-in tests, then runs the
 tests.
 Run `server` and `ableton` in separate terminals.
-If Ableton is installed
-somewhere other than the default Live 12 Suite location, pass its executable:
+Pass the Ableton
+executable explicitly:

 ```bat
 Plugin\windows-debug.cmd ableton "C:\path\to\Ableton Live.exe"
 ```

+Alternatively, set `JAMMERNETZ_ABLETON_EXE` to that full path before running
+the `ableton` action.

 Run `Plugin\windows-debug.cmd help` for all available actions.
 Do not distribute
 the Debug CRT; use a Release or RelWithDebInfo build for distributable binaries.